KrishnenduGhosh/VL/README.md

 In case of any queries, you can reach us at kghosh.cs@iitkgp.ac.in

 # Cite
+Please cite our work on Augmenting video lectures:

     @article{ghosh2021augmenting,
         title = "Augmenting Video Lectures: Identifying Off-topic Concepts and Linking to Relevant Video Lecture Segments", journal = "International Journal of Artificial Intelligence in Education",